runpod/docs/docs/runpodctl/transfer-files.md

 ---
-title: Send and receive files
+title: Transfer files
 sidebar_position: 4
 ---

-# Send and receive files with runpodctl
+# Transfer files with runpodctl

 The RunPod CLI provides simple commands for transferring data between Pods, or between your local machine and a Pod.
 It uses one-time codes for secure authentication, so **no API keys are required**.